amandaangelico/amandaangelico/README.md

 ![Themed Line](/images/Line_1.png)

 Each course has contributed to either my technical programming skills or strategic leadership competencies.
 Feel free to ask about how I've applied these learnings in my work!

-Next stop...Master's program in Analytics, followed by a JD once the law catches up to emerging tech (classic problem).